Evidence-Based. Clearly Delivered.

 CDC Adverse Event Data

-• Vaccination is recommended for lactating persons
+• Vaccination is recommended during lactation

 • Counseling should provide balance with respect to lack of data vs the patients’ individual risk for infection and severe disease